Middle School Students

 • Middle school philosophy teachers interested in visiting other classrooms to lead philosophy sessions

-• Middle school philosophy clubs, in-person or virtual, including stipents for teachers sponsoring ethics clubs
+• Middle school Philosophy Clubs, in-person or virtual, including stipends for Philosophy Clubs

 • Annual Philosophy Days